-According to best places report on the cost of living in Fort Worth Texas, the cost of living index for Fort Worth is 99.8 which is lower than the country’s average but higher than Texas.
+According to the best-places report on the cost of living in Fort Worth, Texas, the cost of living index for Fort Worth is 99.8 which is lower than the country’s cost of living average but higher than Texas’s cost of living average.
 Therefore, living in Fort Worth is not entirely expensive.
 To further elaborate on this, the same best-places report gives the cost of living indices for Grocery, health, and housing to be 97.7, 99.4, and 85.5 respectively, which means that they are cheaper than the country’s average.
-Transport and utilities indices are higher than the national average by 0.5 and 13.9 respectively.
+Transport and utilities indices are higher than the national average by 0.5 and 13.9, respectively.

 Food expenses in Fort Worth are also relatively cheap.
-For instance, the cost for a simple lunch meal is around $11 inclusive of drinks.
 The price of groceries is also moderately priced.

-The cost of living in Dallas and Fort Worth Texas is almost the same, the difference is marginal.
-Even so, it is slightly cheaper to live in Fort Worth TX compared to Dallas.
+The cost of living in Fort Worth and Dallas is almost the same, with the difference being marginal.
+Even so, it is slightly cheaper to live in Fort Worth compared to Dallas.
 According to best-places, the cost of almost everything i.e. housing (homeowner), food and groceries, median home cost, and transportation are cheaper in Fort Worth than in Dallas.
-The only things that are expensive in Fort Worth in relation to Dallas are utilities and Health.
+The only things that are expensive in Fort Worth in relation to Dallas are utilities and health.

 Is Fort Worth a good place to live?

-Fort Worth is one of the best places to live in.
-With a population of 833,319, Fort Worth Texas is the 5th largest city in the U.S. The residents comprise of different nationalities such as Spanish, French, Dutch, Mandarin, German, and Vietnamese.
+Fort Worth, Texas is one of the best places to live in.
+With a population of 833,319, Fort Worth is comprised of different nationalities such as Spanish, French, Dutch, Mandarin, German, and Vietnamese.
 It has a GDP per capita of roughly $55,263.

 As stated earlier, the city boasts of some great museums, high-quality restaurants, friendly people, and live music venues.
 It is a city with a perfect blend of urban-rural vibe, rich in history and it’s the right place to experience the best of Texas culture.

 In terms of weather, Fort Worth like any other city in Texas is characterized by cold winters and hot summers with the coldest month being January and the hottest July.
-The average winter temperature is approximately two degrees Celsius (32 degrees Fahrenheit) and the summer temperatures range between 34 to 36 degrees celsius.
+The average winter temperature is approximately two degrees Celsius (32 degrees Fahrenheit) and the summer temperatures range between 34 to 36 degrees celsius (93 to 97 degrees Fahrenheit).
 The city receives moderate rainfall with the wettest month being May.